Acute Care Surgical Services

-The Division of Acute Care Surgical Services, formerly Division of Trauma, Critical Care & Emergency Surgery, continues to receive verification from the American College of Surgeons as a Level 1 trauma center, making it one of only two nationally recognized trauma centers in the state.
+The Division of Acute Care Surgical Services, formerly Division of Trauma, Critical Care & Emergency Surgery, continues to receive verification from the American College of Surgeons as a Level 1 trauma center.
+VCU Medical is the first and longest-standing, state-designated trauma center in Virginia.
+It is also the only comprehensive Level I adult, pediatric and burn trauma center in the region.

 The recognition is awarded to hospitals that demonstrate their ability to provide the highest quality of care for all injured patients.
 As a verified trauma center, VCU Medical Center offers 24-hour, on-site acute care surgical specialists, dedicated critical care OR facilities with round-the-clock access to laboratory services and coordinated interdisciplinary specialties including cardiac surgery, neurosurgery, plastic surgery, anesthesiology, and radiology.